juliennix/TFE/README.md

 The nodes are defined this way :
 MarkoNode.

-* level : the root has the level 0 then the next level of variables have 1 and so on.
+* level ; Double : the root has the level 0 then the next level of variables have 1 and so on.
-* cpt : the conditional probability table in a form of a Map[JointEvent, Probability]
+* cpt ; Map[JointEvent, Probability] : the conditional probability table

 cpt.

 * JointEvent : It represents the joint values that can be taken by the variable and than the parent of this variable.

+JoinEvent.

+* Variable ; Double : the value of an occurrence of the variable
+* Condition ; Double : the value of an occurrence of the condition

-* Probability : the corresponding probability of the JointEvent
+Probability : the corresponding probability of the JointEvent

-The edges are defined this way :
+Probability.

+* value ; Double : the probability of the joint event

+The edges are simply define as Double.
+This Double represents the weight of the edge i.e. the mutual information between the two variable it links.

-Function to create trees :
+Use the function markovTreeCreation(MWST) to create Markov trees.
-markovTreeCreation(MWST)

 ### Learning Parameters
-In order to learn parameters from a markov tree use the function learnParameters(markovTree, content) The estimation of the parameters are base on the maximum likelijood estimation
+In order to learn parameters from a markov tree use the function learnParameters(markovTree, content).
+The estimation of the parameters are base on the maximum likelijood estimation

 ### Inference
 The inference is done by the belief propagation algorithm

 In order to perform inference, the structure of the given tree will be changed in order to keep into that tree the belief, the lambda and pi messages, the conditional probability table...
 The representation of the tree is divided in two parts : the firt phase where lambda messages are send from the leaves to the root by level and the second phase where pi messages are send from the root to the leaves and computing the belief.

 Tree structure for the first phase :
+The nodes are define this way:
+FirstPhaseNode.
+* level ; Double : the root has the level 0 then the next level of variables have 1 and so on.
+* algoLevel ; Double : the algorithm level as the nodes have to send messages level by level
+* state ; String : the state of a variable can be "root", "node" or "leaf"
+* cpt ; Map[JointEvent, Probability] : the conditional probability table

+cpt.

+* JointEvent : It represents the joint values that can be taken by the variable and than the parent of this variable.

+JoinEvent.

+* Variable ; Double : the value of an occurrence of the variable
+* Condition ; Double : the value of an occurrence of the condition

+Probability : the corresponding probability of the JointEvent

+Probability.

+* value ; Double : the probability of the joint event

+* lambda ; Map[Double, Probability] : the lambda message
+* pi ; Map[Double, Probability] : the pi message
+* activeNode ; Boolean : if the node has already sends a message or node

-Tree structure for the second pahse :
+Tree structure for the second phase:
+The nodes are defines this way:
+SecondPhaseNode.

+* state : the same as described before
+* cpt : the same conditional probability table described before
+* lambda ; Map[Double, Probability] : the lambda message
+* pi ; Map[Double, Probability] : the pi message
+* childrenLambda ; Map[VertexId, Map[Double, Probability]] : the lambda needed to compute the pi messages
+* belief ; Map[Double, Probability] : the belief of the variable subject to the evidence.

+The edges are simply Double. (no need of the edge attributes here)

 ### Mixture
 MCL-B algorithm (to reduce the variance)